How can I use the filter twice at different times in FFmpeg?

 I want to use multiple filters in one go but confused about how to do it.
 I searched on the internet and get to know about -vf filter but didn’t get success while using the command.
 Can someone please help me with this?

-You are right, to apply multiple filters in FFmpeg, you can use the -vf (video filtergraph) option multiple times.
+To use the filter twice in FFmpeg, you can use the -vf (video filter graph) option multiple times.
 Each instance of -vf will apply a separate filter.

 Here’s an example of how you can apply two filters in FFmpeg: